thosgood/this-weeks-finds/markdown/101-151/week134.md

 Some more papers have come out recently which delve into the philosophical aspects of this muddle:

-2\) Carlo Rovelli, Quantum spacetime: what do we know?, to appear in Physics Meets Philosophy at the Planck Scale, eds.
+2) Carlo Rovelli, Quantum spacetime: what do we know?, to appear in Physics Meets Philosophy at the Planck Scale, eds.
 Craig Callender and Nick Huggett, Cambridge U. Press.
 Preprint available as [gr-qc/9903045](http://xxx.lanl.gov/abs/gr-qc/9903045).

-3\) J. Butterfield and C. J. Isham, Spacetime and the philosophical challenge of quantum gravity, to appear in Physics Meets Philosophy at the Planck Scale, eds.
+3) J. Butterfield and C. J. Isham, Spacetime and the philosophical challenge of quantum gravity, to appear in Physics Meets Philosophy at the Planck Scale, eds.
 Craig Callender and Nick Huggett, Cambridge U.
 Press.
 Preprint available as [gr-qc/9903072](http://xxx.lanl.gov/abs/gr-qc/9903072).

-Rovelli\'s paper is a bit sketchy, but it outlines ideas which I find very appealing - I always find him to be very clear-headed about the conceptual issues of quantum gravity.
-I found the latter paper a bit frustrating, because it lays out a wide variety of possible positions regarding quantum gravity, but doesn\'t make a commitment to any one of them.
+Rovelli's paper is a bit sketchy, but it outlines ideas which I find very appealing - I always find him to be very clear-headed about the conceptual issues of quantum gravity.
+I found the latter paper a bit frustrating, because it lays out a wide variety of possible positions regarding quantum gravity, but doesn't make a commitment to any one of them.
 However, this is probably good when one is writing to an audience of philosophers: one should explain the problems instead of trying to sell them on a particular claimed solution, because the proposed